ejholmes/openssag/README.md

 OpenSSAG
 ============
-This is an open source driver for the [Orion StarShoot Autoguider](http://www.telescope.com/Astrophotography/Astrophotography-Cameras/Orion-StarShoot-AutoGuider/pc/-1/c/4/sc/58/p/52064.uts) for use on Linux and Mac OS X. The library also comes with a command line tool called openssag, that you can use as a reference for implementing OpenSSAG in your application.
+This is an open source driver for the [Orion StarShoot Autoguider](http://www.telescope.com/Astrophotography/Astrophotography-Cameras/Orion-StarShoot-AutoGuider/pc/-1/c/4/sc/58/p/52064.uts) for use on Linux and Mac OS X.

 Compiling From Source
 ---------------------